hunter-heidenreich/mini-proteins/README.md

 A repo of simple molecular dynamics simulations of small proteins with GROMACS.

+## Overview

+This repo contains scripts to:
+- Perform energy minimization
+- Solvate the protein
+- Add ions to neutralize the system
+- Equilibrate the system (NVT)
+- Equilibrate the system (NPT)
+- Run a production simulation
+- Post-process the simulation
+of a mini-protein using GROMACS.

+In this repo, we consider a "mini-protein" to be a non-technical designation for a single amino acid residue (or a dipeptide), capped with an acetyl group and an N-methyl group.

+Frequently, alanine dipeptide (Ace-Ala-Nme) is used as a model system for protein folding studies.
+It's especially enjoyed by machine learning researchers, because it's small enough to be simulated quickly, but large enough to exhibit interesting folding behavior.

+This repo extends a typical data generation of alanine dipeptide to include other amino acids.
+While not all amino acids are included, these scripts could allow for easy generation of multiple so-called dipeptide "mini-proteins" for machine learning studies to add slight diversity to the models considered.

+For example, the addition of a disulfide bond in methionine dipeptide could be used to study the effects of disulfide bonds on protein folding.
+Or the addition of a tryptophan residue could be used to study the effects of aromatic residues on protein folding.
+Furthermore, glycine dipeptide could be used to study the effects of a residue with a small side chain on protein folding, inducing more flexibility.

 ## Included Proteins (And Providence)

 ### Alanine Dipeptide